-February 2023 - Targeted messages were sent to staff who have fallen below on their compliance for Information Governance and Safeguarding.
-Further targeted communication to promote the new Resuscitation eLearning.
+February 2023 - Targeted messages were sent to staff who have fallen below on their compliance for Information Governance and Safeguarding, Further targeted communication to promote the new Resuscitation eLearning.

-February 2023 - Safeguarding children level 3 is at 90.6% and above the Trust target the new model of annual eLearning with 2-yearly classroombased training.
+February 2023 - Safeguarding children level 3 is at 90.6% and above the Trust target based training.
 The feedback so far has been very positive around the change.